CanduCore/Home/README.md

 - Update the hosts file to include the target machine such as Webserver or ELK server
 - Run the playbook, and navigate to target machine to check that the installation worked as expected.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+To confirm functionality, navigate to the ELK URL shown below, substituting "ELK_PUBLIC_IP" for your pre-configured target IP.
+The service is available on port 5601.
 URL: http://ELK_Public_IP:5601